TheMajorMayhem/SmileDoJ/smile-doj-sop/trainingguide.md

   - Rule on objections
   - Guide courtroom flow
   - Render a verdict and sentence
-- Reviewed by AG or DAG for certification
+- Reviewed by Judge for certification

 ### **Commanding Courtroom Order Training**
 - Enforcing courtroom rules